 A Schiller & Hamilton attorney could help prove both concepts necessary for establishing liability in Beaufort slip and fall claims.
 A trip and fall attorney can explain the laws that govern the responsibility of landowners to protect guests on their land.
 They could also work to uncover evidence of fault on the part of property owners and refute any allegations of shared blame.

 Property Liability Laws and Slip and Fall Claims

 The first step in determining liability in slip and fall cases in Beaufort is to prove that a landowner had an obligation under the law to keep the hurt person safe.
 This involves an examination of whether the injured party had permission to be on the land and their motivations for being there.

 Uninvited visitors are trespassers under the law.
 This means that the landowner has no obligation to protect them from accidental harm.
 Trespassers are rarely eligible to collect compensation following a slip and fall.

 Licensees enter someone’s property with the permission of the owner but for their own benefit.
 This may include visiting to attend a barbecue or a party.
 Here, the landowners have a duty to protect the guests from known hazards.

 The final classification of visitors is that of an invitee.
 Invitees enter land with the owner’s permission and for the benefit of the owner.
 These may be shoppers in a grocery store or patrons in a movie theatre.
 Property owners must use all reasonable precautions and ordinary care to prevent accidental harm from affecting invitees.
 A Schiller & Hamilton attorney could investigate the facts involved in the fall to establish a person’s rights under state law.

-For a free legal consultation with a establishing liability lawyer serving Beaufort, call 1-855-865-4907
+For a free legal consultation with a Establishing Liability in Beaufort Slip and Fall Claims call 1-803-366-0333

 Determining Responsibility for a Beaufort Trip and Fall Accident